Thank you for reading our post, please rate this article at the end.

 The environment around trekking is also filled with forests and trees.
 Here, you can expect to find pure oxygen and fresh air, which helps to keep your respiratory system clean.

-The air in the city is normally 75% polluted courtesy of emissions from vehicles.
+The air in the city is typically 75% polluted, courtesy of vehicle emissions.

 Trekking is a form of social activity